How to Stop Tracking and Start Ignoring in Git

-The files that were ignored are tracked in a file, are named .gitignore.
+In Git, the ignored files are tracked in a file, called .gitignore.
 You have an opportunity to add file paths and directory paths that you don’t wish to be tracked by Git in this file.
 Almost all programmers, working with Git, are eager to learn how to stop tracking files, which were already inserted into a git repository.
 This snippet is aimed at explaining the process of stopping to track and ignoring changes to a file in Git.
-The command will untrack but keep your file uninjured at the same time.
-It is especially good for autogenerated files.
-Anytime proceeding a git commit you are not forced to commit a copy of those files.
+The .gitignore will prevent untracked files from being added to the set of files tracked by Git, however, Git will continue to track the files that are already being tracked even when they are added to .gitignore.

 What is Git Repository